-While we believe Blockchain technology has significant promise, we view any investments in cryptocurrencies as highly speculative.
 We recommend following time-tested investment principles and - not letting the "fear of missing out" negatively impact your long-term investment strategy.

 Remember to always do your homework before deciding on any investment, including emerging technologies and markets.
 Working together with your financial advisor can help you to determine whether a particular investment is suitable for your portfolio.

 This report does not take into account your particular investment profile and is not intended as an express recommendation to purchase, hold or sell particular securities, financial instruments or strategies.
 You should contact your Edward Jones Financial Advisor before acting upon any Edward Jones Research Rating referenced.

 All investment decisions need to take into consideration individuals' unique circumstances such as risk tolerance, taxes, asset allocation and diversification.